Finding a fund

 Mutual funds can have a varying number of holdings, from less than one hundred to several thousand.
 We calculate the total number of flagged holdings in the fund, and the total amount and percentage of the fund’s assets that are invested in those companies.

-If a fund has a low weapon risk and doesn't own any of the weapon companies you're screening for, you'll see a chart like this:
+If a fund has a weapon grade of A and does not have direct stock investments in any of the weapon companies we screen for, you'll see a chart like this:

-However, if a fund does own stock in weapon companies, you'll see a chart like this, showing the overall exposure.
+However, if a fund doeshave direct stock investments in any of the weapon companies we screen for, you'll see a chart like this, showing the overall exposure.

 Next to the chart, you'll see the exposure breakdown for each of the five weapon categories.

-If you click a category that a fund has exposure to, you'll see the breakdown of the individual companies in that category that the fund owns.
+If you click a category that a fund has exposure to, you'll see the chart change to a breakdown of the individual companies in that category that the fund owns.

 We track socially responsible funds